pmate955/MeteorLogAggregator/README.md

 -h --- HELP menu
 -o --- Enable to override RMOB-YYYYMM.dat, when the input path is the same as the output path.
 -i --- Inverse aggregation function: RMOB-YYYYMM.dat -> MeteorLog.
 It can be used to restore the data with some losses, like frequency, etc.
+-t [sec] --- Thread mode for service use.
+The app will not stop, and do the aggregation periodically in the given [sec] parameter.
 ```

 ## JSON Config